ccmrwithmsthrash

 Application Documents

-Your high school profile is an official document that your school counselor submits to colleges alongside your transcript.
-It provides admissions officers with essential background information about your school's academic environment.
+My high school profile is an official document my school counselor sends to colleges along with my transcript.
+It tells admissions officers about my school's academic environment so they can understand my transcript in context.

-Think of it as a snapshot of your high school.
-It explains what courses are offered, how many students are in your graduating class, and what opportunities exist at your school.
-This context helps colleges understand your academic choices.
+Think of it as a snapshot of my school.
+It explains what courses I could take, how many students are in my class, and what opportunities my school offers.
+This helps colleges understand the choices I made.

 Every high school creates its own profile.
-Some are one page, others are more detailed.
-But they all serve the same purpose: to help colleges evaluate your transcript fairly.
+Some are one page, others are longer.
+But they all do the same thing: help colleges evaluate my transcript fairly.

 A 4.0 GPA means something different at every school.
-Admissions officers need context to understand what your grades represent.
+Admissions officers need context to understand what my grades represent.

 Course Rigor Evaluation